kossiitkgp/mailing-scripts/README.md

 4. Create credentials for your project:
     - In the Cloud Console, navigate to the "APIs & Services" > "Credentials" page.
     - Click the "Create Credentials" button and select "OAuth client ID".
+    - If you don't have any "OAuth client ID" then you will have to create it, you can keep the settings however you want just make sure to add `admin@kossiitkgp.org` as a valid testing account/user during the 3rd step of creation.
     - Choose "Desktop app" as the application type (since you're running the script locally).
     - Fill in the name for the OAuth client ID and click the "Create" button.
     - You'll see your client ID and client secret on the next screen.